sinhasam/vaal/README.md

 ## Abstract
 Active learning aims to develop label-efficient algorithms by sampling the most representative queries to be labeled by an oracle.
 We describe a pool-based  semi-supervised active learning algorithm that implicitly learns this sampling mechanism in an adversarial manner.
 Our method learns a latent space using a variational autoencoder (VAE) and an adversarial network trained to discriminate between unlabeled and labeled data.
 The mini-max game between the VAE and the adversarial network is played such that while the VAE tries to trick the adversarial network into predicting that all data points are from the labeled pool, the adversarial network learns how to discriminate between dissimilarities in the latent space.
-We extensively evaluate our method on various image classification and semantic segmentation benchmark datasets and establish a new state of the art on $\text{CIFAR10/100}$, $\text{Caltech-256}$, $\text{ImageNet}$, $\text{Cityscapes}$, and $\text{BDD100K}$.
+We extensively evaluate our method on various image classification and semantic segmentation benchmark datasets and establish a new state of the art on *CIFAR10/100*, *Caltech-256*, *ImageNet*, *Cityscapes*, and *BDD100K*.
 Our results  demonstrate that our adversarial approach learns an effective low dimensional latent space in large-scale settings and provides for a computationally efficient sampling method.

-# Citation
+## Citation
 If using this code, parts of it, or developments from it, please cite our paper:
 ```
 @article{sinha2019variational,